MHS-CSCE/sdp-chess4all/README.md

 The endgame files are currently incomplete, and many of them may not currently be available for use (there is a message saying "Coming Soon")

+Some of the engame pages, for example the ones that haven't been finished do not have our finalized css, thus there will be no styling done to those pages

 Support

 If there are any issues or concerns with the program, feel free to contact our team members via email: